timothyb0912/blog/_posts/2021-04-30-Journal-systematically.md

-With your thoughts preserved for future review, you should increasingly be able to spot trends in your thinking and experience, patterns which can be leveraged or changed to achieve the state of life that you desire.
+With your thoughts preserved for future review, you should increasingly be able to spot trends in your thinking and experience, patterns which you can leverage or change to achieve the state of life that you desire.

 So without further ado, please, go forth and journal--a lot!